dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/inserting-a-new-record-from-the-gridview-s-footer-vb.md

 **Figure 12**: The Add Button s Postback is Short Circuited if There is Invalid Data in the Inserting Interface ([Click to view full-size image](inserting-a-new-record-from-the-gridview-s-footer-vb/_static/image22.png))

 > [!NOTE]
 > The validation controls in the inserting interface were not assigned to a validation group.
 This works fine so long as the inserting interface is the only set of validation controls on the page.
 If, however, there are other validation controls on the page (such as validation controls in the grid s editing interface), the validation controls in the inserting interface and Add button s `ValidationGroup` properties should be assigned the same value so as to associate these controls with a particular validation group.
-See [Dissecting the Validation Controls in ASP.NET 2.0](http://aspnet.4guysfromrolla.com/articles/112305-1.aspx) for more information on partitioning the validation controls and buttons on a page into validation groups.

 ## Step 5: Inserting a New Record Into the`Products`Table